julia-/long-play-records/README.md

 - Working with an API was a time consuming but rewarding process - difficult working out what I should save and what I can't.
 - Discovering that Discogs API doesn't let you download the images.
 - I usually write custom CSS but decided to use Bootstrap.
 As I'm not that familiar with it this ended up being a mistake.

+Due to time constraints, I still need to complete the views layout and styling and build the following features:

+- Shopping cart
+- Wishlist
+- Saved sellers
+- Landing page
+- Store page for each seller
+- Rating and reviews
+- Update payment to Stripe Connect

 ## Acknowledgments
 [Discogs API](https://www.discogs.com/developers)